 Portland Chinatown Museum Overview

 The Portland Chinatown Museum (PCM) is Oregon’s first museum about Chinese American history, art, and culture.
 Opened to the public in December 2018 in an historic building at NW Third Avenue and Davis Street, the Museum honors Portland Chinatown’s past, celebrates its present, and is helping to create its future.
-The permanent exhibition gallery features a 2,400 square foot exhibition, Beyond the Gate: A Tale of Portland’s Historic Chinatown.
+The permanent exhibition gallery features a 2,400 square foot exhibition, Beyond the Gate: A Tale of Portland’s Historic Chinatowns.
 Two front galleries serve as a venue for the work of contemporary Asian American artists in all media, as a site for storytelling about the immigrant experience, and for exhibitions, lectures, performances, and other public programs.
 The Portland Chinatown Museum is operated by the Portland Chinatown History Foundation, founded in 2014 by a group of Chinese American elders with deep roots in Portland’s Chinatown.

 Our mission is to collect, preserve and share the stories, oral histories and artifacts of Portland’s Chinatown as a catalyst for exploring and interpreting the history of past, present and future immigrant experiences.

 We envision a more equitable and just society where all people value the experiences and contributions of the diverse peoples and cultures that shape the evolving American narrative.

 PCM is part of a unique cluster in Old Town Chinatown of ethnic museums, gardens, and memorials, all dedicated to telling powerful stories of immigration to Oregon.
 The museums and memorials also include the Oregon Jewish Museum and Center for Holocaust Education (OJMCHE), Japanese American Museum of Oregon (JAMO), Lan Su Chinese Garden, the China Gate, Japanese American Historical Plaza, and the Golden West Hotel.